MayamaTakeshi/yate-experiments/README.md

   - tests: bash opened at the tests/functional folder
   - rmanager: telnet connected to yate to permit to send commands to it (https://docs.yate.ro/wiki/Rmanager)

-To simplify and focus on our interests, we will have only the modules regexroute, extmodule and javascript enabled.
+To simplify and focus on our interests, we will have only the modules regexroute, extmodule, faxchan and javascript enabled.

 ## Running tests